ScottFeichter/node-essentials-scott/assignments/assignment0.md

 ## Git

-The git program s is typically already present on MacOS and Linux.
+The git program is typically already present on MacOS and Linux.
 You can run

 ```
 git --version